mattoverby/mclgeom/README.md

 # mclgeom

 Header-only functions and tools for nonlinear optimization, physics-based animation, and general mesh processing.
 Most of this code was implemented throughout my PhD research, so please use the citations within the file if used.
-Documentation is a WIP.
+Documentation and unit testing is a WIP.

 By Matt Overby ([https://mattoverby.net](https://mattoverby.net))